Probiotics appear on store shelves everywhere you go. Many claim to boost immunity, energy levels and even help with weight loss.

 Learn everything you can about a probiotic supplement before taking anything.
 If you are ever unsure of whether or not a supplement will benefit you, or whether or not it is safe to consume, speak with a health care provider.

 Many fermented foods contain live strains of bacteria that can benefit your gut.
-Yogurt, tempeh, miso, kimchi, kefir, and sourdough bread are all easily accessible foods that contain probiotics.
-(7)
+According to Healthline, yogurt, tempeh, miso, kimchi, kefir, and sourdough bread are all easily accessible foods that contain probiotics.

 Make sure you read food labels the same way you (hopefully) read dietary supplement labels.
 Effective probiotic foods will contain “live, active cultures.”